godotengine/godot-docs/classes/class_rigidbody2d.rst

 - void  **set_use_custom_integrator**  **(** :ref:`bool<class_bool>` enable  **)**

-Set to true if the body shall not do any internal force integration at all (like gravity or air friction).
-Only the :ref:`_integrate_forces<class_RigidBody2D__integrate_forces>` will be able to integrate them if overridden.
+Pass true to disable the internal force integration (like gravity or air friction) for this body.
+Other than collision response, the body will only move as determined by the :ref:`_integrate_forces<class_RigidBody2D__integrate_forces>` function, if defined.

 .. _class_RigidBody2D_is_using_custom_integrator: